MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 **How to mimic the BlankZero or BlankNumbers properties**

-If you want to mimic the BlankZero or BlankNumbers properties that exists on table and page fields, then set values to empty or to the value based on the condition (zero or the value you would have used for BlankNumbers) in the dataset.
+If you want to mimic the BlankZero or BlankNumbers properties that exist on table and page fields, then set values to empty or to the value based on the condition (zero or the value you would have used for BlankNumbers) in the dataset.

-In the Word layout, you now just use the the column as-is.
+In the Word layout, you now just use the column as-is.

 **How to hide a part of the document based on a condition**